RoamGuru Roam Guru

 Money-Saving Tips That Actually Work

 1. The Pass Rochelais If you're staying 2+ days and plan to visit multiple attractions, this city pass might save money. €19 for 48 hours includes the towers, aquarium discount, and bus access.
 Do the math first—it's not always worth it.
+If you're only doing one paid thing, skip it.

 2. Free Walking Tours Pay-what-you-want tours depart from the Vieux Port daily at 10:30 AM and 2:30 PM (April–October).
 Tip €5–10 if you enjoyed it.
 I've taken three different guides—quality varies wildly, but you get the layout of the city.
+The afternoon tour is usually smaller and more conversational.

 3. Picnic Supplies Buy wine, cheese, and bread at Les Halles or supermarkets.
 Eat on the port walls at sunset.
 This is the best meal you'll have in La Rochelle, and it'll cost under €8.
+I've proposed this method to skeptical travelers who later admitted it was their favorite meal of the trip.

 4. Avoid August Prices jump 30–50% in August.
 Come in June or September instead.
 The weather is still good, the crowds are thinner, and your euros go further.
+I made the mistake once of visiting in mid-August.
+Never again.

 5. Student Discounts If you have an ISIC card or are under 26 and EU resident, most museums are free or half-price.
 The towers drop from €9.50 to €6.
-The aquarium (normally €21) becomes €16.
+The aquarium (normally €18.50) becomes €12.50.
 Carry ID.

 A Sample €40 Day in La Rochelle